SocketCluster/socketcluster-website/docs/api-ag-action.md

   </tr>
   <tr>
     <td>promise</td>
     <td>A <code>Promise</code> which will resolve or reject depending on whether the action was allowed or blocked.
-This property is mostly meant for internal use by Asyngular middleware.</td>
+This property is mostly meant for internal use by SocketCluster middleware.</td>
   </tr>
   <tr>
     <td>HANDSHAKE_WS</td>